proycon/lighthome/README.md

     * These scripts are run normally, either over and over at a specified interval or as a one-shot script that runs indefinitely by itself.
     * Standard output serves as payload for MQTT (the script doesn't have to deal with MQTT itself)
 * **actions scripts and programs** (``scripts/``, ``programs/``) - Perform any action, completely MQTT unaware, can also be invoked independently from command line for low-level testing

+I decided on simple shell scripts to act as the glue between components and not opt for another layer in for example Python.
+In true UNIX-fashion each tool should have a well defined task, be efficient, communicate over standard input and output, and not add any unnecessary complexity.
+I also tried to separate the MQTT-logic from the logic addressing various sensors, so the latter can also be used independently.

+The actual communication with MQTT is done via the excellent [mosquitto](https://mosquitto.org/) clients (`mosquitto_sub` and `mosquitto_pub`) communicating with the mosquitto daemon running on the main server.

 ## Devices